The Evolution of Money: the Past, Present, and the Future (Part 1)

 Published on:

-Money can make a civilization and it can also break one.
-It is undeniable that money plays a central role in everyone’s life today – whether they admit it not.
+Money can make a civilization, and it can also break one.
+It is undeniable that money plays a central role in everyone’s life today – whether they admit it or not.
 The introduction of money can be seen as the one final step that brought the world to where it is.
 The power of finance is everywhere we look – from the technology we use to the wars we fight.
-The big question everyone wants a simple answer to is, how did the money come to be since the times of barter trade, and what is the future of money?
-Is cryptocurrency really the future of money after digital currency or is it just a fad?
+The big question everyone wants a simple answer to is: how did money come to be since the days of barter, and what is the future of money?
+Is cryptocurrency really the future of money after digital currency, or is it just a fad?

-In this article series, we will dig deep in detail to uncover the mysteries of money by looking at how it came about, and hopefully predict how it will evolve in the near future.
+In this article series, we will dig deep to uncover the mysteries of money by examining how it came about and, hopefully, predicting how it will evolve in the near future.
 First, we have to understand what money is and where it was first used.

 Money’s Barter Origins

-The history of money became a part of human history about 3,000 years ago, but going by the definition of money, it is justifiable to say that it had been in use a little longer than that.
-When people discovered that they could trade their surplus goods such as grains and hides for those they lacked, like salt and hoes, money was effectively a part of us.
-When early man began domesticating livestock and plants about 11,000 years ago, it spelled death to the hunting and gathering way of life and paved the way for more permanent settlements.
-Bartering sets the stage for money because of its most important property: exchange of value.
+The history of money became part of human history about 3,000 years ago, but by the definition of money, it is justifiable to say it had been in use a little longer than that.
+When people discovered they could trade their surplus goods, such as grains and hides, for those they lacked, like salt and hoes, money became part of us.
+When early man began domesticating livestock and plants about 11,000 years ago, it spelled the end of the hunting-and-gathering way of life and paved the way for more permanent settlements.
+Bartering sets the stage for money because of its most important property: the exchange of value.

-It became so popular before the money that it formed the backbone of the economy of Egypt 9,000 years ago.
+It became so popular before money that it formed the backbone of Egypt’s economy 9,000 years ago.
 It was very easy for someone growing wheat, for instance, to trade several bales of his harvest with another who rears goats.
-However, the barter’s greatest weakness was that it was difficult to quantify, and business was only possible when a seller can find a buyer with the exact goods they are looking for in the right quantities.
-Yes, the barter was great, but its limitations were too great for it to be convenient.
+However, the barter’s greatest weakness was its difficulty of quantification, and trade was only possible when a seller could find a buyer with the exact goods they were looking for in the right quantities.
+Yes, the barter was great, but its limitations made it inconvenient.
 These drawbacks led to the gradual introduction of a new medium of exchange to replace barter.

 Enter Cowrie Shells